lhupfeldt/jenkinsflow/INSTALL.md

    Your Jenkins needs to be on the host where you are running the test.
 If it is not, you will need to make jenkinsflow available to Jenkins.
 See
    *test/framework/tmp_install.sh*

+   Note: To run the GitHub folder job test a GitHub test repository is needed!
+TODO: Describe the setup.

 3. Run the tests: